In March, one of the more interesting patent filings from Google was granted, Information retrieval based on historical data.

 Google’s patent application, Interleaving Search Results, on how it blends different kinds of search results (Universal Search) mentioned freshness as one of the ranking factors for News Stories that it might include in search results.
 More about that patent filing in How Google Universal Search and Blended Results May Work.

-Looking at user behavior and click-throughs to pages are other ways of determining whether a document is fresh or stale, and the patent includes those as other ways of determining just how fresh pages might be.
+Looking at user behavior and click-throughs to pages are other ways of determining whether a document is fresh or stale.
+The patent includes those as other ways of determining just how fresh pages might be.
 I’ll address those topics in a future post.

-Should freshness be part of how pages are ranked by a search engine?
+Should freshness be part of how a search engine ranks pages?
 If you run a website, how fresh are the pages of your site, and how can you make them fresher if they seem on the stale side?

 Part 2 of this post is: Updating Google’s Historical Data Patent, Part 2 – Changing Content